Can You Get COVID-19 Twice? What You Need to Know About Coronavirus Reinfection

 Often, being reinfected means you’ll have milder symptoms, says Dr. Kesh.
 That was the case with the man in Hong Kong—he was asymptomatic during his second infection, even though the virus was different from his first infection.
 (He was tested after traveling to Spain.)

 That said: “If you get sick with a different strain, all bets are off,” explains Dr. Kesh.
 Scientists confirmed that the Reno man also contracted a different strain, and his COVID-19 symptoms the second time around were more severe.
 “Whether the mutations made the virus more virulent, no one knows,” she adds.
-These are the coronavirus symptoms everyone should watch out for.

 COVID-19 reinfections seem to be rare